liferay/liferay-docs/develop/tutorials/articles/220-internationalization/01-localizing-your-application.markdown

     [Liferay Home]/tomcat-[version]/webapps/ROOT/WEB-INF/lib/portal-impl.jar

-These keys are available at runtime, so just use any of Liferay's default keys in your user interface code, and they'll be automagically swapped out for the appropriately translated value.
-Using Liferay's keys where possible saves you time and ensures that your application follows Liferay's UI conventions.
+These keys are available at runtime, so when you use any of @product@'s default keys in your user interface code, they're automagically swapped out for the appropriately translated value.
+Using @product@'s keys where possible saves you time and ensures that your application follows Liferay's UI conventions.

-If you want to automatically generate language files for each locale Liferay supports, or even configure your application to generate translations automatically using the Microsoft Translator API, check out the tutorial [Automatically Generating Language Files](/develop/tutorials/-/knowledge_base/7-0/automatically-generating-language-files).
+If you want to generate language files for each supported locale automatically, or to configure your application to generate translations automatically using the Microsoft Translator API, check out the tutorial [Automatically Generating Language Files](/develop/tutorials/-/knowledge_base/7-0/automatically-generating-language-files).